 improvement.
 As a rule only one treatment is required for this, even if

 the initial course was longer.
-Patients appear to have individual
+Patients have individual

-patterns of relief which remain pretty constant.
+patterns of response which remain pretty constant.
 For example, you may

 find that it always takes 24 hours before you notice an improvement.
 And